sparkyb/pype/readme.txt

 me as you.

 #-------------------------------- Visual bugs --------------------------------
-Save As dialog:
-When the Save As dialog opens for you to save a document, rather than 'save', it lists 'open'.
-This is the result of using the standard wxPython browse dialog, which I use to get a folder and path.
-I assure you, it saves your document properly.
-Remember, visual bug, NOT functonality bug.
+None currently known.

 #------------------------------------ FAQ ------------------------------------
-What is the difference between the Refresh (fast) and Refresh (slow)?
+What is the difference between the fast and slow parser?
 The fast one uses custom parser that basically splits the file into lines, does a check to see if there is a function or class definition, then saves the heirarchy information based on the level of indentation and what came before